Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 The SMS protocol sends messages using VoIP or Voice over IP.
 VoIP is a group of technologies that enable you to send and receive voice communications over the internet.

 SMS lets you send 160 characters of text or 70 characters in Unicode.
-But, of course, you’ve probably sent a message longer than 160 characters before, so how is that possible?
+But, of course, you’ve probably sent an SMS message longer than 160 characters before, so how is that possible?
 When you send an SMS message longer than 160 characters, your phone carrier breaks the messages up and sends multiple messages.
 However, your phone carrier makes sure they arrive in order, which is why you’ve probably never noticed the 160 character limit.

 You can learn more about the SMS standard by reading the [short message peer-to-peer protocol specification](http://docs.nimta.com/smppv50.pdf).